 Proof that you don’t need thighs of steel to see the world on two wheels...
 Grab life by the handlebars and pedal fantastic landscapes around the world, including Burma, France, Sri Lanka and the UK

 How tough?
 Varied – stages for all abilities

 Paris, one of the world’s most romantic cities; Mont St-Michel, one of the world’s most romantic sites; the Veloscenic, a 450km cycle route running between them spanning history-soaked northern France.
 What’s not to like?

-The route traverses country roads, Cycle tracks and leafy greenways to get from the capital to the abbey-topped tidal isle.
+The route traverses country roads, cycle tracks and greenways to get from the capital to the abbey-topped tidal isle.
 It breaks into seven sections and 25 stages of varying difficulty.
 Families and novices might like the four stages from castle-dominated Nogent-le- Rotrou (west of Chartres) to Alençon, Normandy.
 Totalling 77km, this section is almost entirely on greenways, which are reserved for non-motorised traffic – a stress-free way to view the lakes, medieval manors and cutesy villages en route.

-Need to know: See veloscenic.com
+Need to know: See veloscenic.com.

 Also try: Loire à Vélo.
 This 800km cycle trail runs along France’s longest river, via few hills and abundant châteaux.